faciledictu/frontend-dev-memo/README.md

 Introduced in ES6, `let` and `const` allow you to declare variables that can be not only global or local but also block-scoped.
 A block is to a portion of code delimited by a pair of curly braces.
 If the `const` or `let` variable are declared within any block (e.g., inside `if` or `for` statement), they are only avaliable inside this block.

-For `let` variables, an initializer is optional, similar for var.
+For `let` variables, an initializer is optional, similar for `var`.

 Keyword `const` declares a constant whose value can’t be reassigned after its creation.
 So for them an initializer is necessary.
 It's worth noting that objects (including arrays) stored in `const` variables still can be mutated.
 This happens because variable holds only a reference to the object, and while the remains constant, the object's properties can be changed or new ones can be created.